mlzxy/arp/Experiments.md

 Here we document some experiments that are included in the paper.
-For most experiments, we only list the configuration files (without detailing the training command).
+For most experiments, we only list the configuration files without repeating the training command (see [Train.md](Train.md) for detailed commands).

 Our training & eval logs can be found at `training-logs` in the box folder https://rutgers.box.com/s/uzozemx67kje58ycy3lyzf1zgddz8tyq.